 INTEGRITY PUBLICATIONS brings you quality theology through the medium of eBooks.

-Dr Swincer has just released this new book, challenging our approach to discovering God's will for our lives
+Dr. Swincer has just released this new book, challenging our approach to a nation that is often the object of derision.

 Further details below.

 All the eBooks on this website are also now available as PAPERBACKS.
 Visit http://www.amazon.com/s/ref=nb_sb_noss_1?url=search-alias%3Daps&field-keywords=DAVID+SWINCER&rh=i%3Aaps%2Ck%3ADAVID+SWINCER _______________________________________________________________________________________________________________

 If Adam’s sin has led to my condemnation—and therefore I am Condemned Already—how can I repent of Adam’s sin since it is not my own sin?
 How then can I become a Christian if I am condemned for Adam’s sin rather than my own?
 I can’t repent of Adam’s sin.
 And what place is there left for evangelism if I can’t repent?

 LET GOD SPEAK: HIS WORD IS AUTHORITY

 In the lands of the East, when a host accepts a man to be his guest he thereby agrees at whatever the cost to defend his guest from all possible enemies during the time of his entertainment ...
 The host took a piece of roast mutton and handed it to the missionary, saying as he did so, "Now do you know what I have done?"
 In answering his own question he went on to say: "By that act I have pledged you every drop of my blood, that while you are in my territory no evil shall come to you.
 For that space of time we are brothers."
 The Psalmist felt utterly secure, though he had enemies close by him, when he knew that God was his host.
 "Thou preparest a table before me in the presence of mine enemies".